Skip to content

 Qualifications: BSc, MSc, PhD, PGCAP, FHEA, CEng, MIMechE

-Solid Mechanics and Dynamics (2018-2024)
+Solid Mechanics and Dynamics, (2018-2024) (lead)

 Career overview

 From July 2015 to July 2018, he was working as a Postdoctoral Research Fellow in the Smart Materials and Structures Laboratory at the Chinese University of Hong Kong.
 He worked with Prof. Wei-Hsin Liao to develop advanced multi-functional shape-memory structures fabricated by 3D and 4D Printing Technologies for Mechanical, Aerospace and Biomedical Applications.
 Since October 2018, Mahdi has been with the Department of Engineering at Nottingham Trent University (NTU).
 He received Postgraduate Certificate in Academic Practice from NTU in November 2020.
-Mahdi has been ranked amongst top 2% of the most influential researchers in 2020-2023 in the world by Elsevier and Stanford University.
-He has served as Chairman and member of Scientific Committees for 15 International Conferences, as Guest Editor for 10 Journals, as Editorial Board Member for 10 scientific Journals, and as Reviewer for over 150 Journals.
-Mahdi’s research awards include the Best Doctoral Thesis Award of 2015, 2016 CUHK Postdoctoral Fellowship, the Annual Best Paper Award in Mechanics and Material Systems presented by the American Society of Mechanical Engineers in 2017, 2018 Horizon Fellowship Awardee, 2021 IJPEM-GT Contribution Award recognized by the Korea Society for Precision Engineering, and Global Talent endorsed by the Royal Academy of Engineering, in the UK.
+Mahdi has been ranked amongst top 2% of the most influential researchers in 2020-24 in the world by Elsevier and Stanford University, top 1% of reviewers in the cross-field ranked by WoS, and endorsed as Global Talent by the Royal Academy of Engineering.
+He has served as Chairman and member of Scientific Committees for 16 International Conferences, as Guest Editor for 8 Journals, as Editorial Board Member for 12 scientific Journals, and as Reviewer for over 150 Journals.

 Research areas